In some ways, I’m living proof you can blog honestly as a civil servant and live to tell the tale.

 I turned the blog into a company of the same name in 2010 after leaving the Civil Service, keeping the focus on practical strategies, tools and ideas for digital engagement.
 I hosted a number of events aimed at digital practitioners, and was an organiser of UKGovCamp, which brings together hundreds of people interested in the public sector’s use of digital.
 I set up the Digital Engagement Guide, a collection of examples and practical tips for not-for-profit digital and social media.

 Nice people paid me money to help them do that kind of thing, my business grew.
 In 2020, I sold the part of the business which offered website build and support, so now Helpful Digital is a team of about 10 people in the UK and USA, focusing squarely on building people’s confidence communicating in a digital world.
 We run practical training and workshops on how to deliver engaging social media campaigns and social customer service; and we help leaders and teams practice their response to crisis situations in a safe, simulated environment.
+In 2021, we completed a management buy-out of the business, so my colleagues Tim Lloyd and Chris Malpass became the main shareholders, and I moved on knowing there’s a great team with experience, ideas and energy at the helm of Helpful.

 Please don’t get in touch with guest posts, link exchanges or product review offers – I don’t cover that on this blog.
+But do drop me a line if you want to chat about other things!